SuperOfficeDocs/superoffice-docs/docs/en/marketing/tracked-links/learn/index.md

 By default, Google Analytics does not identify visitors coming from specific mailings.
 You have to add a tag to the links in your email to be able to:

 * Identify which links your recipients have clicked,
-* See which website pages they visited once they landed on your website.
+* See which website pages they visited after they landed on your website.

 When you add a link to your website in your mailing without a tag, you can see that your visitors come from a mailing, but you will not know which specific mailing.
 As a result, you are left in the dark about how the recipients of specific mailings behave on your website.